 Have you been listening to much music?

 I only listen to music when I’m writing mostly, I like music that gives me this kind of impulse and drives me along.
-It depends, because I do this while I’m writing, I have this box here. [shows me his Bluetooth speaker and in the process switches off his screen, three minutes of me offering tech support follow, ending the music portion of our chat].
+It depends, because I do this while I’m writing, I have this box here. [shows the author his Bluetooth speaker and in the process switches off his screen, three minutes of me offering tech support follow, ending the music portion of our chat].

 What books have been your favourites?